ScoutmasterBucky/ScoutmasterBucky/README.md

 * `{{#figure}}...content...{{/figure}}` - Shows a scaling figure to the right (default) or the left (add `align="left"` in the first tag).
 Scales just like `{{#scaled}}`.

 * `{{#figure-container}...figure...{{^}}...content{{/figure-container}}` - Shows a figure to the left or right.
 When on a phone, the figure will pop to the top or botom.
 Default is right side, then bottom when compressed.
 Change it by adding `align="left"` and `position="top"` to the first tag.
 Scaling happens just like `{{#scaled}}`.

+* `{{>image-registration image="/images/my-image-name.png" registrationLink="https://the-other-site/"}}` - Shows the image and adds a link to the registration page beneath.

 * `{{#scaled}}...content...{{/scaled}}` - Shows the content (typically an image of a merit badge, rank, etc) in a box that scales with the size of the window.
 Makes it fit 5 across on desktop and scales down to 2 across on phones.